Apply for the Rural Health Nurse Practitioner Residency Program

 The NP Residency is a 12 month, full time employment and training opportunity.
 NP Residents are full time employees during the residency experience and scheduled for a 40 hour per week schedule to meet all program requirements.

 No. There is not a post-residency employment commitment.
 However, residents are STRONGLY encouraged to seek employment in rural or underserved areas.
 Employment assistance will be available.
 If positions available, residents will be offered first consideration of employment at Riggs, CHC or at one of our community partner organizations: North Central Nursing Clinics, Valley Oaks Health, or Franciscan Health Lafayette East

 Yes.
 As employees, residents receive comprehensive benefits from Riggs CHC.
 This includes medical, dental, paid-time off, and other competitive benefits.
 Additional information on our benefit offerings will be provided during the formal interview process.

 4Do I need my professional licenses when I apply to the program?

 No. Applicants may apply to the residency program while they are completing their graduate program.
 All licensure needs to be in place by the start of the program.
 May graduates are STRONGLY encouraged to sit for their board certification exam ASAP after graduating, either from AANP or ANCC.
+Students who are graduating in early August will need to sit for their board certification exam in May or June prior to their official graduation date in order to be considered for residency.
 Required licenses include Indiana RN and ARPN, Indiana Controlled Substance License.
 Riggs CHC does not reimburse residents for licensure costs.

 5Do you have a language requirement for applicants?